 The total cost of ownership for enterprise software (ERP TCO) is the summation of all direct and indirect costs incurred by the software.
 And it is a critical part of the ROI calculation, as we’ve mentioned above.
 When taken as a whole, that is quite a huge list.
 This, consequently, means TCO calculation is not as simple as it might appear.

-However, TCO figure should be accurate (See more in our previous post about ERP ROI).
+However, TCO figure should be accurate.
 The more inclusive calculation is, the more beneficial it will be.
 Three main and basic types of costs are: startup costs (deploying new software into production), operational costs (maintenance expenses while the software is in production), retirement costs (when retiring the software).

 - Software: usually an up-front software cost plus user licenses.